JiaweiZhuang/jiaweizhuang.github.io/posts/fsx-experiments.rst

 - The performance can be fine-tuned indefinitely.
 There is an extremely-large parameter space: Lustre stripe size, HDF5 chunk size, Dask chunk size, Dask processes vs threads, client instance counts and types...
 But unless there are important scientific/business needs, fine-tuning it doesn't seem super interesting.
 - For me personally, this provides a very convenient test environment for scaling-out xESMF [#xesmf-pangeo]_, the regridding package I wrote.
 Because the entire pipeline is clearly I/O-limited, what I really need is just a fast file system.
 - The most promising use case is probably some deep-learning-like climate analytics [#climate-net]_.
-DL algorithms are generally data hungry, and the best place to put massive datasets is, with not doubt, the cloud.
+DL algorithms are generally data hungry, and the best place to put massive datasets is, with no doubt, the cloud.
 How Dask + Xarray + Pangeo fit into DL workflow seems to be in active discussion [#xarray-dl]_ .

 References
 ==========